Ball-Hog or Tugboat?: Background

-It was recorded in 1994, and came at a personal and professional career crossroads for Watt. fIREHOSE had broken up after eight years and six releases earlier in 1994, and his marriage to Kira Roessler (former Black Flag bassist) had ended in divorce, though they remained on good terms and worked as a duo in Dos; Kira also contributed some computer graphics to the album's artwork.
+It was recorded in 1994, and came at a personal and professional career crossroads for Watt.
+Earlier in 1994, fIREHOSE had broken up after eight years and six releases, and his marriage to Kira Roessler (former Black Flag bassist) had ended in divorce, though they remained on good terms and worked as a duo in Dos; Kira also contributed some computer graphics to the album's artwork.

 Without a full-time band, Watt recruited a wide variety of friends and fellow travelers to participate in the recording of the album.
 These included fellow SST Records alumni like former Black Flag vocalist Henry Rollins, members of Sonic Youth, Curt and Cris Kirkwood of the Meat Puppets, former Saccharine Trust guitarist Joe Baiza, Dinosaur Jr's J Mascis, and former SST house producer Spot.
 Other contributors included members of bands who had either toured with and/or been influenced by the Minutemen and Firehose, including Pearl Jam's Eddie Vedder, Nirvana's Krist Novoselic and Dave Grohl (making their first recorded appearance on a record since Kurt Cobain's death), Jane's Addiction and Porno for Pyros drummer Stephen Perkins, Red Hot Chili Peppers's Flea, Bikini Kill's Kathleen Hanna, Soul Asylum's Dave Pirner, former Germs and Nirvana guitarist Pat Smear, former Pixies singer Frank Black, former The Screamers and Twisted Roots keyboardist Paul Roessler (who was Watt's brother-in-law), The Lemonheads frontman Evan Dando, The Circle Jerks' Zander Schloss, former Screaming Trees vocalist Mark Lanegan and guitarist Gary Lee Conner, jazz/punk guitarist Nels Cline and his drummer Michael Preussner, that dog's Petra and Rachel Haden and Anna Waronker, and Mike D and Ad-Rock of the Beastie Boys.
 Also participating on the album were Parliament/Funkadelic organist Bernie Worrell, Carla Bozulich of the Geraldine Fibbers, Vince Meghrouni and Tony Atherton from the jazz band Bazooka and Bruce Hornsby drummer John Molo.

 In interviews and on his online tour journals, Watt has nicknamed Ball-Hog...
 "The Wrestling Album", as he considered the various lineups we worked with on the album as "people getting into the ring" with him.
 Watt has also mentioned in interviews that professional wrestling is one of the few things he regularly watches on television (He once named The Magnificent Muraco as a favorite wrestler.)
 Watt's longtime friend, artist Raymond Pettibon (another wrestling fan), added to the wrestling theme by contributing to the artwork a panel cartoon with the caption "Sex with you is like watching scientific wrestling".